makerdao/documentation/source/includes/_cdp.md

 `cdp.getGovernanceFee()` returns the value of the accrued governance fee.
 By default it returns the amount of MKR as a [currency unit](#units), but can return the equivalent in USD if the first argument is `Maker.USD`.

+*Note: this is often referred to as the `Stability Fee`, even though technically the `Stability Fee` is the fee that is paid in Dai, and the `Governance Fee` is the fee that is paid in MKR.
+But since fees are only paid in MKR in Single-Collateral Dai, and only paid in Dai in Multi-Collateral Dai, the fee in Single-Collateral Dai is often referred to as the `Stability Fee` to be consistent with the term that will be used in Multi-Collateral Dai and to avoid unduly confusing regular users.*

 ## **getCollateralizationRatio**

 ```javascript